Risk Management

 Tokio Marine Group's Risk Management System

-Tokio Marine Holdings Audit & Supervisory Board Members (Audit & Supervisory Board) ⇒ Board of Directors ⇒ Internal Control Committee / Management Meeting ⇒ GRSC / IER / Enterprise Risk Management (ERM) Committee ⇒ Risk Management Department/Departments in charge [Insurance underwriting risks] [Investment Risks] Market risks / Credit risks / Real estate investment risks [Operational Risks, etc.] Liquidity risks / Administrative risks / System risks / Information leakage risks / Legal risks / Reputational risks / Accident/disaster/crime risks / Personnel and labor risks / Other risks ⇒ lndicatstruction of policies, instruction/guidance/monitoring [Group Companies] Domestic non-life insurance business / Domestic life insurance business / International insurance business / Financial Services and Other Businesses ⇒ Reporting
+Tokio Marine Holdings Audit & Supervisory Board Members (Audit & Supervisory Board) ⇒ Board of Directors ⇒ Group Audit Committee / Management Meeting ⇒ GRSC / IER / Enterprise Risk Management (ERM) Committee ⇒ Risk Management Department/Departments in charge [Insurance underwriting risks] [Investment Risks] Market risks / Credit risks / Real estate investment risks [Operational Risks, etc.] Liquidity risks / Administrative risks / System risks / Information leakage risks / Legal risks / Reputational risks / Accident/disaster/crime risks / Personnel and labor risks / Other risks ⇒ lndicatstruction of policies, instruction/guidance/monitoring [Group Companies] Domestic non-life insurance business / Domestic life insurance business / International insurance business / Solution and other business ⇒ Reporting

 Crisis Management System